 Boyle lived in an extraordinarily superstitious age.
 The Enlightenment – the triumph of reason over superstition – that transformed much of Europe in the 1700s was still a long way off.

 In Boyle’s time people lived in terror of (non-existent) witches and (all too real) witchfinders.
 Between 1644 and 1647 over 300 women in eastern England were killed for supposedly being witches after their ‘discovery’ by the notorious, self-appointed Witchfinder General, Matthew Hopkins.

 England was also becoming increasingly puritanical: Parliament banned the celebration of Christmas in 1647, the ban remaining in place until 1660.

-Boyle returned to his estates in Ireland in 1652, aged 25.
+In 1652, age 25, Boyle returned to his estates in Ireland.
 He stayed there for two years, but grew increasingly unhappy in an environment he saw as unfavorable to his development as a scientist.
 He also suffered a serious illness, permanently affecting his eyesight.
 For the rest of his life he could read only very slowly and he had to employ people to do his writing for him.

 Robert Boyle’s Contributions to Science

-In 1654 or 1655, aged 27/28, Boyle moved to the university town of Oxford, England.
+In 1654 or 1655, age 27/28, Boyle moved to the university town of Oxford, England.
 There he hoped to find a scientifically productive environment.
 He rented rooms and set up a laboratory.
 He never officially joined the university; he was so wealthy that he needed neither salary nor funding for his experimental work.

 In 1655 he had the good fortune to meet Robert Hooke, a young university student.
 Hooke’s extraordinary abilities with mechanical equipment impressed Boyle who began paying him to work as his laboratory assistant.

 In 1654 Otto von Guericke had invented the vacuum pump.
 Boyle learned of this in 1657 and was intrigued.
-He discussed the concept of a vacuum pump with Hooke, who was able to improve on von Guericke’s design.
-Using Hooke’s pump Boyle and Hooke carried out experiments investigating the properties of air and the vacuum.
+He discussed the concept of a vacuum pump with Hooke, who improved von Guericke’s design.